-Staff should report near miss incidents to the Director of Support Operations (via email or verbally).
+Colleagues should report near miss incidents to the Group Health, Safety & Compliance Manager (via email or verbally).
 These will be recorded and monitored as a proactive measure to prevent accidents occurring.
 All accidents and near miss occurrences will be reported to the Governing Body through written reports.
+The Director of Operations & Estates and Heads of Department will be informed of serious issues as soon as possible after the incident by the Group Health, Safety & Compliance Manager.
 Incidents including damage to property or School vehicles must also be reported.